-- Scope the engagement: How long this will take?
+- Scope the engagement or effort: How long this will take?
 Who will it take?
-What’s the value that everyone gets from this product?
+Who's best for this project?
+And finally, what’s the value that everyone gets from this?

-- Discover the problem: Instead of wasting time and money with unnecessary discovery exercises, I talk to the client and make sure I’m not going to tell them something they already know.
+- Discover the problem: Instead of wasting time and money with unnecessary discovery exercises, I make sure I’m not going to tell a stakeholder something they already know.

 - Find out who we’re helping: Good design starts with humans first.
 It’s imperative to sit with people (stakeholders, too!) listen, and understand what their problems are before jumping to a solution.